What is Short-Sightedness or Myopia?

 Most people who are short-sighted can correct their vision with glasses or contact lenses.
 These contact lenses are shaped to focus the light correctly on your retina, helping you to see people and objects clearly in the distance without glasses.

-For ACUVUE® brand contact lenses for short-sightedness talk to your optician about:
+For ACUVUE® contact lenses for short-sightedness talk to your optician or click the button below to find out more.

 †Please note professional eye examination and fitting fees may apply.
 UK residents 18 or over only.
 One trial per person.
 Eligibility subject to optician approval.
 Participating opticians only.
 See link for full terms and conditions.